gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 He came in and sat next to me.

-"We were not as we are when I was of your age.
+"We were not as we are today when I was of your age.
 You won't know how it feels when you don't know from where you will get your meal when have not eaten for three days.
 I know. ” he said.

 “Your grandpa gave this coin to me on his deathbed in a hope to revive our fortune.
+One is auspicious as it lays the beginning, and Kuwaiti dinar is the richest currency in the world, so this coin is very special.
+Your grandpa believed it can change things, and so it did.
 This coin has brought us luck.”
 A smile emerged on his face as he remembered his father.

-He continued, “I began my work at eight in the morning and went on until nine in the evening for 20 years now to give you food, clothe and shelter.
-But now I realize that in the strugle of life I forgot to give you love.”
+He continued, “I have worked from eight in the morning and went until nine in the evening for 20 years now to give you food, clothe and shelter.
+But I realize that in the strugle of life I forgot to give you love.”

 He eyes were wet.

-He came closer and said, "One is auspicious as it lays the beginning, and Kuwaiti dinar is the richest currency in the world, so this coin is very special.
-Your grandpa believed it can change things, and so do I. This is the only thing I have of him, but now I am giving it to you.”
+He came closer and said, "This is the only thing I have of him, but now I am giving it to you.
+I hope it will change the things between us.
+Let's embark a new begining.”

-He placed the coin on my palm, and closed the fingers.
+He placed the coin on my palm, closed the fingers, and kissed me on the forehead.

-"I hope it will change the things between us.
-Let's embark a new begining.
-Take care my love." he said and left the room.
+"Good night my love, take care." he said and left the room.

 I collapsed into my bed, sobbing, thinking...I was so wrong.

 Unanticipated tears rolled down my eyes.
 Love is a feeling that has no standard language and every person has its own way of reflection.
 That moment, I felt the love.

-Sooner when the emotional impulse receded, the past tried to became the present and itched the agonies of his deeds.
+Sooner when the emotional impulse receded, the past tried to became the present.
+It itched the agonies of his deeds.
 But I had the option to forgive the evil to accept the good.
 And I preferred to forgive.

-"I was wrong, he cares.
-I wanted to hug him."
-I thought, and slept the best sleep of my life.
+I was wrong.
+He cared.
+"I wanted to hug him," I thought, and slept the best sleep of my life.